11 day Total Immersion Permaculture Design Certificate Course (PDC)

 Why choose a PDC at Carraig Dúlra?

-You will be immersed in a supportive and nurturing environment centred around community (people care) and ‘earth-care’ living and we encourage a ‘participants not passengers’ approach where we can experience shared community living.
-Sharing living, learning, and laughing!
+You will be immersed in a supportive and nurturing environment centred around community (people care) and ‘earth-care’ living and we encourage a ‘participants not passengers’ approach where we can experience shared community living, learning, and laughing!
 We maintain a small PDC group (in past years this was 25 participants but this year it will be smaller to allow for better physical distancing) to remain in sync with the natural capacity of the site and to facilitate and explore the human side of Permaculture.

-Carraig Dúlra offers the opportunity to retreat into the wild Wicklow hills to connect with nature.
+Carraig Dúlra’s beautiful location offers the opportunity to retreat into the wild Wicklow hills to connect with nature.
 It reflects and demonstrates what 10 years of applied Permaculture research and design can create on a ‘marginal’ parcel of land, supporting and supported by the local community and together regenerating a beautiful and productive landscape.